-10 In Wife's appeal brief in Rueschenberg she noted that the external factors argued by Husband would not have been realized absent continued community efforts and thus would have been "nothing more than statistics."
+&lt;sup>10 In Wife's appeal brief in Rueschenberg she noted that the external factors argued by Husband would not have been realized absent continued community efforts and thus would have been "nothing more than statistics."
 In other words, 'but-for' the community efforts no further profits or increased value would have been realized.
 Although a valid argument, neither Cockrill nor its progeny recognize such as the determinative issue.

-There appears to be many more potential objective measures to delineate what can be inherently linked to the separate property characteristics of the business than what has been addressed in the described cases.
+characteristics of the business than what has been addressed in the described cases.
 As set forth above, this may include apportioning the increase in value proportionately pursuant to the years of operation prior to marriage versus the years during marriage as described above.
 This may include assessing what pre-marriage clients continue to do business with the company and the overall profits that such clients continue to provide.
 This may include an analysis of what products and services were provided pre-marriage and whether additional products and service were added during the marriage.
 This may include measuring what portion of the increase is attributable to pre-marriage novel concepts and products which the community later received the benefit of.
-The bottom line is that the court is not bound to any one method, but rather should endeavor to achieve substantial justice considering the legal principles and burden of proof set forth by the Supreme Court of Arizona in Cockrill.